Roger Marshall: Personal life

-Marshall lives in Great Bend, Kansas, where he practiced medicine.
+Marshall lived in Great Bend, Kansas, where he practiced medicine as an obstetrician/gynecologist—delivering, by his count, over 5,000 babies.
 He and his wife, Laina, have four children.

-On January 31, 2018, Marshall was a passenger on a chartered Amtrak train involved in the 2018 Crozet, Virginia train crash.
+On January 31, 2018, Marshall was a passenger on a chartered Amtrak train involved in the 2018 Crozet, Virginia, train crash.
 He administered first aid and CPR to the injured.

 Marshall is a non-denominational Protestant.

+Marshall owns a vacation home in Sarasota, Florida, valued at $1.2 million.